UltraMessaging/mon_self/README.md

 The problem with using a UM timer is that it can interfere with the reception of time-critical messages, introducing undesired latency outliers and jitter.

+The stats thread is separated into its own module (stats_thread.c, StatsThread.java).
+Public methods allow creation, starting, terminating, and in C, deleting the thread.

 # Coding Notes